DuncanUszkay1/meta/README.md

 Developers should have some prior knowledge of the Shopify app ecosystem.
 Currently Shopify App CLI creates apps using either Node or Ruby.

-### Requirements

-- If you don’t have one, [create a Shopify partner account](https://partners.shopify.com/signup).
-- If you don’t have one, [create a Development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) where you can install and test your app.

 ## Commands